WomensLaw serves and supports all survivors.

 Violating a restraining order can be a crime.
 There are two main ways to get help if the abuser violates your order.

-1. Through the Police or Sheriff (Criminal System)
+1. Through the Police or Sheriff (Criminal Contempt)

-If the defendant violates the restraining order, you can call 911 immediately.
-In some cases, the defendant can be arrested right away.
-Tell the officers you have a restraining order and the defendant is violating it.
-If the defendant is arrested, then the Attorney General can prosecute the abuser because it is a crime to violate a restraining order.
-If found guilty of a violation of a restraining order, the defendant can be punished by a fine of as much as $1,000 and/or by up to 1 year in jail, and may be ordered to attend counseling.1
+If the abuser violates your restraining order, you can call 911 immediately.
+Tell the officers you have a restraining order and the abuser is violating it.
+The abuser may be arrested and prosecuted because it is a crime to violate a restraining order.
+If the abuser is found guilty of violating a restraining order, s/he can be punished by a fine of as much as $1,000, up to one year in jail, or both.
+S/he may also be ordered to attend counseling.1

-2. Through the Civil Court System (Civil System)
+2. Through the Civil Court System (Civil Contempt)

 How do I change or extend my order?

-If you want to modify (change) your order, you would go back to the court where you got the order and file a modification petition with the clerk.
-You will have to repeat the hearing process and explain to the judge why the order should be changed in the way you are requesting.
+If you want to change (modify) your order, you can return to the court where you got it and file a modification petition.
+The abuser will be served and there will be a hearing date set.
+You will have to explain to the judge at the hearing why the order should be changed in the way you are requesting.

-To extend (renew) your order, you would go back to the court where you got the order and file a renewal petition with the clerk.
-You must request this renewal before your order expires.1 A judge may extend your order by granting a renewal for the length of time that the judge believes is necessary to protect you from abuse.2 You may have your order renewed more than once.
+To extend your order, you can return to the court where you got it and file a renewal petition.
+You must request the renewal before your order expires.1 A judge may renew your order for as long as the judge believes you need it to protect you from abuse.2 You can renew your order more than once.

-Note: If you are moving to a military installation, see our Military Protective Orders for information on enforcing a civil protection order on a military installation.
+Note: If you are moving to a military installation, see our Military Protective Orders page to learn about enforcing your civil protection order on base.
+Go to Are MPOs and civil protective orders (CPOs) valid wherever I go?

-Is there anything I can do if my abusive partner continually files court proceedings against me?
+What can I do if my abusive partner keeps filing court cases against me?

-Abusers often misuse court proceedings in order to continue the abuse.
-This is called abusive litigation.
-If you are the victim of abusive litigation by someone you have a domestic violence restraining order against, you can ask the judge to issue an order restricting abusive litigation.
+Sometimes, abusers file multiple or baseless court cases to continue their abuse.
+This is called “abusive litigation.”
+If someone you have a domestic violence restraining order against keeps filing in court to harass, intimidate, or force contact with you, you can ask the judge for an order to stop it.
 See our Litigation Abuse section for more information on how to do this.

 Sexual Assault Protective Orders